RhizomeDB/dbsp-notes/README.md

 ## 2.9.2 Consolidate Operator

-Merges all deltas in the input trace into a [ZSet].
-The resulting ZSet has no timestamps associated with any element, and sums the weights for each key-value pair.
+Merges all deltas in the input trace into a [$\Bbb{Z}$-Set].
+The resulting $\Bbb{Z}$-Set has no timestamps associated with any element, and sums the weights for each key-value pair.
 Elements with weight equal to zero are discarded.

-This operator is intended to combine deltas from across multiple timestamps into a single ZSet, and is used to export the results of a recursive subcircuit to the parent for further processing.
+This operator is intended to combine deltas from across multiple timestamps into a single $\Bbb{Z}$-Set, and is used to export the results of a recursive subcircuit to the parent for further processing.

 For example: